Dallas Pharmacy Compliance and Audits

 Pharmacies are subject to strict regulation by the DEA and other authorities, and compliance deficiencies can lead to audits, investigations, and steep penalties.
 Our Dallas pharmacy lawyers and compliance consultants have a proven record of success helping pharmacies avoid costly mistakes.

-If you are a pharmacist or you own a pharmacy in Dallas, you know just how difficult it is to maintain compliance with the myriad laws, rules, and regulations that apply to pharmaceutical practice.
+If you are a pharmacist or you own a pharmacy in Dallas, you know just how difficult it is to maintain pharmacy compliance with the myriad laws, rules, and regulations that apply to pharmaceutical practice.
 The compliance burden is substantial, and even unintentional mistakes have the potential for significant consequences.

 So, what do you do?
 The answer is simple: You need to make compliance a priority.
 Compliance should be an affirmative consideration in all aspects of your pharmacy’s operations, and you need to monitor the effectiveness of your pharmacy’s compliance program on an ongoing basis.

 Of course, while the answer is simple in concept, establishing and maintaining pharmacy compliance is easier said than done.
 Even understanding what is necessary can be challenging, and implementing an effective pharmacy compliance program requires comprehensive knowledge of the regulatory regime as well as deep insights into the types of issues that lead to federal scrutiny.

 Federal Pharmacy Compliance Lawyers and Consultants in Dallas, TX